Carlosf96/notes-app/README.md

 clone repo

-cd into repo dir
+cd into notes-app/backend

-inside of repo do the following commands
+and do the following commands

 ```bash
 $ npm install
 $ node bin/www
 ```
+then cd out of backend dir and cd into frontend/public and open html file in your browser
 ## Built With

 * [ES6]